W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 \subsection{Free-field correlation functions and Ward identities}

-The Ward identities can be thought of as the manifestation of the symmetries of the model at the level of correlation functions.
-As such they are crucial in order to be able to understand the symmetries at stake in the theory under investigation.
-We prove here that under the general neutrality condition~\eqref{eq:neutrality_gen}, the free-field correlation functions are solutions of such Ward identities.
+The Ward identities are a fundamental manifestation of the symmetries of the model at the level of correlation functions.
+We prove here that the free-field correlation functions defined above are solutions of such Ward identities.